 Understanding School Board Meetings

 The Medford School Board generally meets in work sessions and regular Board meetings scheduled on the first and third Thursdays of each month at 5:30 p.m. (occasionally the start time will vary - check the posted agendas for meeting time).
-Please note: The location for the 2021-22 Board meetings will vary according to space available.
-The location will be posted on the Board meeting agendas.
+Please note: The location for the 2022-23 Board meetings will take place in the North Medford High School Commons.
+If the location varies, the new location will be posted on the Board meeting agenda.

 Work sessions take place on the first Thursday of the month and regular Board meetings take place on the third Thursday of the month.
 This schedule sometimes varies, and special meetings are added to the regular schedule as necessary.
 Closed executive sessions are scheduled to discuss personnel, legal matters, or negotiations, and are not open to the public.